zicoz18/local-subnet-development-tutorial/README.md

 This tutorial's goal is to deploy and start a basic subnet in your local machine.
 So that you can interact with the subnet using [Remix](https://remix.ethereum.org/) and [Hardhat](https://hardhat.org/).
 In this tutorial we will be using [avalanche-cli](https://github.com/ava-labs/avalanche-cli) to create and deploy the subnet.
 If you ever encounter an error, refer to [Troubleshoot Common Issues](#troubleshoot-common-issues) section.

 > avalanche-cli is in beta version.
 So it might get updated fairly frequently.
-It is best to refer to latest version from it's [github page](https://github.com/ava-labs/avalanche-cli).
+It is best to refer to the latest version from its [github page](https://github.com/ava-labs/avalanche-cli).

 If you want to customize your subnet you can refer to the optional [Customize the Subnet](#customize-the-subnet) section, while creating your subnet.